Uncategorised

 Over the past two decades, I have devoted myself to the joyful task of encouraging a better world through expanding our understanding and practices of servant-leadership.
 Much of my work has focused on communicating these ideas through a series of books, journals, articles, newsletters, essays, interviews, the internet, radio and television appearances, and hundreds of public presentations around the world.
 Slowly-but-surely, public awareness and practice of servant-leadership has grown.

 The Spears Center board and I are working hard to put into place the basic building blocks for growing The Spears Center as a long-term resource for servant-leadership information and inspiration.
-We cordially invite you to show your support of our past, present, and future work through the kindness of your financial contribution to The Spears Center.
-Gifts to The Spears Center are deductible in computing Federal income tax.
-Donations of any size will be gratefully received, used well, and much appreciated.
+Evidence of the fruit of our work may be found throughout this newsletter.

 Dear Servant-Leader,